ButlerLogic/action-autotag/README.md

 ```

 ### dry_run

-If this value is true, the tag will not be pushed.
+If this value is `true`, the tag will not be pushed.
 You can check for duplicate versions when creating a pull request.

 ```yaml